Azure-Samples/azure-functions-java-flex-consumption-azd/README.md

 # Azure Functions Java HTTP Trigger using AZD

 This repository contains an Azure Functions HTTP trigger reference sample written in Java and deployed to Azure using Azure Developer CLI (`azd`).
 The sample uses managed identity and a virtual network to make sure deployment is secure by default.
+You can opt out of a VNet being used in the sample by setting SKIP_VNET to true in the parameters.

 <!---[![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=575770869)-->